Operation of calculations

 General information

-This text regulates the conditions under which it is possible to run processes on generally available shared faculty machines that are more demanding on system resources (memory, CPU, disk operations, etc.) or are of a longer-term nature, etc.
+This text governs the conditions under which processes that are more demanding on system resources (memory, CPU, disk operations, etc.) or are of a more long-term nature, etc., may be run on generally available shared faculty machines.

-When starting such processes, it is generally necessary to make sure that you do not have exclusive access to the faculty machines and that they can also be used by other users.
-Therefore, it is necessary to run such processes with care, especially so as not to restrict interacting users.
-This can be achieved by following the instructions below.
+When running such processes, it is generally necessary to take care that you do not have exclusive access to the faculty machines and that other users can use them at the same time (this is particularly relevant for Aisa).
+Therefore, it is necessary to run such processes in a considerate manner, in particular so that interactive users are not restricted.
+This can be done by following the instructions below.

-For larger calculations (duration in the order of days, more machines, CPU intensive) it is also necessary to report them with a brief justification and duration to the address
+For larger scale computations (duration in days, multiple machines, CPU intensive) it is also necessary to report them with a brief justification and duration to

 unixMORyTm96w@fi7yZHsSB30.muniZIx3JQ-nT.cz